Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Methodology

 This removes the directions most informative of the attribute at iteration \( t \).
 The process repeats for \( T \) iterations or until the classifier accuracy on \( y \) drops to the random baseline \( 1/C \).
 The concatenation of all orthogonal bases yields the final bias subspace

 where \( d_b = \sum_{t} \mathrm{rank}\!\left(U^{(t)}\right) \).
-By construction, no linear classifier can recover the attribute from \( X^{(T)} \), ensuring that all linearly decodable bias has been removed.
-In the simplest case where the iteration terminates after a single step (\(T=1\)), INLP reduces to learning a single discriminative direction using a linear classifier.
-However, real-world embeddings typically encode sensitive information across multiple correlated directions, and the multi-step INLP procedure provides a more complete and robust removal.
+When INLP is run until a linear probe reaches chance (after $T$ iterations), the resulting representation prevents linear attribute recovery beyond chance.
+In practice, we often remove a limited number of directions $r$ to balance bias suppression and downstream utility.
+For \(T=1\), INLP reduces to learning a single discriminative direction using a linear classifier.
+However, real-world embeddings encode sensitive information across multiple correlated directions, and the multi-step INLP procedure provides a more complete and robust removal.